funtoo-src/fchroot/README.md

 grunt-work to make the `chroot` work:

-* `fchroot` will look inside the specified directory and attempt to auto-detect what kind of non-native binary it's dealing with.
+* `fchroot` will look inside the specified directory and attempt to auto-detect what kind of non-native environment it's dealing with.
 It will currently recognize arm-32bit and arm-64bit environments.
 * `fchroot` will check to see if QEMU is available for the detected non-native architecture and abort with a (hopefully) useful error message if it is not.